SlateAppProject/Slate/README.md

 ### Non-Functional Requirements
  #### Security
- - To ensure user information and privacy, the app will utilize AWS Cognito to authenticate a user.
-The app will also not retain any discussions after a user has disconnected from the chatroom.
+ - To ensure user information and privacy, the app will utilize AWS Cognito to authenticate users.
+The app will also not retain any chat logs after a user has disconnected from the chatroom.
  #### Reliability
  - Utilizing AWS cloud services to maintain application's availabilty to users.
 #### Scalability